 To enhance user productivity, Microsoft implements a number of small features that make a difference in the overall experience & productivity of the user.
 But sometimes, these features get caught with issues and result in the abnormal functioning of the computer.
-One such feature is where the mouse scrolling takes place automatically without any user intervention.
-This can be frustrating, and if this bug is taking place repeatedly, it can also make your computer unusable.
-Today, we will be checking out how to fix this mouse auto-scrolling issue on a Windows 10 computer.
+One such feature is where the mouse scrolling occurs automatically without any user intervention.
+This can be frustrating, and if this bug occurs repeatedly, it can also make your computer unusable.
+Today, we will check out how to fix this mouse auto-scrolling issue on a Windows 11/10 computer.

 - Toggle the appropriate Mouse Setting.